Subhash002/GadgetJunkie/README.md

 # GadgetJunkie MERN Stack eCommerce App

 Welcome to the GadgetJunkie project!
 This is a full-fledged eCommerce shop built using the MERN stack (MongoDB, Express, React, and Node.js) along with Redux Toolkit for state management.
 We will start building this app from scratch, guiding you through setting up the server, modeling data, creating a MongoDB database, seeding data, creating the user interface, managing state with Redux, implementing authentication using JWT, integrating payment with PayPal, and much more.
+This site is live on https://gadgetjunkie.onrender.com and deployment is done with with the help of __render__.

 ## Features